 Once you have found a website with a walk of interest and located the download page, what next?
 You should start by downloading the GPS track file, usually in the universal GPX file format to your computer.

 Sometimes (e.g. in Wikiloc) you will be given the option to download the author’s full track or a compressed version limited to 500 waypoints.
 Always choose the full version, since the compression may lead to some confusion when such an abbreviated route is used to navigate on the ground, especially for long or complex routes.
-Next you should run Google Earth and open the downloaded GPX file as an overlay to see the route displayed on top of the satellite image.
+Next you should run Google Earth and open the downloaded GPX file as an overlay to see the route displayed on top of the aerial imaging.
 (Note that Google Earth calls tracks ‘paths’ and exports them as .KML files).

-- View all the on-line information about the track i.e. photos, map, description, rating, comments, route activity type (e.g. walk vs. scramble vs. cross-country ski route?) to get a feel for it
+- View all the on-line information about the track i.e. photos, map, description, rating, comments, route activity type (e.g. walk vs. scramble vs. cross-country ski route?) to get a feel for it (and possibly look for it on more than one route-sharing site)

 - View the route metrics: date, duration, distance, elevation plot, speed

 - Year recorded (how long ago was it walked?
 Could it be less accurate due to old GPS technology/accuracy?) and time of year (what was the season?)
+Has there been local storm damage reported since?

 - In Google Earth, look carefully at the overall plausibility of the route line (sense check) and mix of paths, tracks, roads and pathless terrain